thomasesmith/kartlaps/README.md

             },
             ...
 ```
+> I've noticed that from some locations, a racer's heats sometimes aren't listed on their Club Speed racer page.
+This seems to be a setting each location can control individually, and if the data isn't there, the API of course can't crawl through it.
+If you find a racer that you know has raced before but you see no heats listed, this is probably why.

 ### Get Heat Data
 You can get a detailed account of each race at a location that includes the participants, the final positions of the participants, and each of their lap's times by hitting a URL like  https://kartlaps.info/v2/mb2sylmar/heat/237669 with "mb2sylmar" replaced with the location name you're querying, and the trailing set of numbers replaced by the heat id you want to know more about...